quintel/documentation/docs/api/intro.md

 ## Environments

-We operate two main versions of the ETM: staging and production (latest).
-'Stable-versions' are periodically released.
-You can learn more about the [stable versions here](docs/main/user_manual/model-versions.md).
+We operate three main versions of the ETM: production, stable, and staging.
 You should default to using the production environment unless you have a specific reason to use a stable version or the staging environment.

 <table className="no-stripe">
   <thead>